 The new law suspends “all miscellaneous itemized deductions that are subject to the two-percent floor under present law.”
 These include investment expenses, unreimbursed employee business expenses and tax compliance fees for non-business taxpayers.
 Miscellaneous itemized deductions are an AMT preference for 2017.

-Investment expenses include trading expenses when the trader is not eligible for trader tax status (TTS), stock borrow fees and related costs for short sellers without TTS, and investment advisory fees and expenses paid to investment managers.
+Investment expenses include trading expenses when the trader is not eligible for trader tax status (TTS), and investment advisory fees and expenses paid to investment managers.
 TTS traders have business expense treatment, so qualification for that status is essential in 2018.

 Investment expenses are still allowed as a deduction from net investment income for calculating the 3.8% Obamacare net investment tax.
 Retirement plans, including IRAs, are also entitled to deduct investment expenses, although it may be difficult to arrange with the custodian.

 A family office (FO) refers to a wealthy family with substantial investments, across multiple asset classes.
 The FO hires staff, leases office space, and purchases computers and other fixed assets for its investment operations.
 An FO produces investment income, and the majority of its operating costs are investment expenses.
-Losing the investment expense deduction comes as a shock to them.
+Potentially losing the investment expense deduction comes as a shock to them.
 Some FOs are evaluating which activities might qualify for business expense treatment to convert non-deductible investment expenses into business deductions from gross income.
 Some FOs investing in securities and Section 1256 contracts might ring-fence an active trading program into a separate TTS entity for business expenses.
 Some of them are not natural TTS traders so that it will be a challenge.
 Other FOs invest in rental real estate and venture capital, which might have business expense treatment.
 The goal is to allocate general and administrative expenses to business expenses.
 Some family offices have outside clients, other than family members, and their management company passes IRS muster for business expense treatment.
 (See How To Avoid IRS Challenge On Your Family Office.)

 Investment interest expenses retained